aeternity/protocol/channels/OFF-CHAIN.md

 Message code: 9

-In response to an `update` message, the receiving side validates the received updates that they are indeed desired.
+In response to an `update` message, the receiving side validates that the received updates are indeed desired.
 Then one verifies that the operations listed in the updates list, applied to the most recent mutually authenticated state, results in a state tree corresponding to the `state_hash` in the transaction.
 If so, the state object is mutually authenticated, then returned